wclark3/wclark3.github.io/_posts/2016-03-12-free-throws.md

 <p class="mdl-typography--subhead">Calibrating the Probability Distribution</p>

 We need to calibrate the gamma distribution such that the cumulative probability of a shot with distance less than one is 75 percent.
+This is simpler to visualize if we think about what the <a href="https://en.wikipedia.org/wiki/Cumulative_distribution_function" target="_blank">cumulative distribution function</a> of the calibrated gamma distribution should look like:

 <img src="/assets/gamma_cdf.png" class="ggplot-img">